Draft Terms of Treaty No. 9

-On June 2 1904, having not heard from Ontario, the Department of Indian Affairs pressured the Ontario Government for its approval of the draft terms of Treaty No. 9.
+Having not heard back from Ontario, on June 2nd, 1904, the Department of Indian Affairs pressured the Ontario Government for its approval of the draft terms of Treaty No. 9.
 Deputy Superintendent General of Indian Affairs, Mr. Frank Pedley, emphasized the need for a Treaty with the Nishnawbe Aski in a letter to Ontario’s Assistant Commissioner of Crown Lands, Mr. Aubrey White, stating that it was in the best interests of the Dominion and the Province of Ontario that the Treaty be concluded.

-Irving cautioned his Minister that the subject of which government was bound to pay annuities promised by Treaty was still not decided by the Courts.
+Irving cautioned his Minister that the subject of which government was obligated to pay the annuities promised by any Treaty was still not decided by the Courts.

 Irving also argued that: